AbhiralJain/FFmpeg/README.md

 # FFmpeg

 Now execute FFmpeg commands on your Android smartphone.
-This app is based on MobileFFmpeg.
+This app is based on MobileFFmpeg.\n
-Features:
+Features:\n
-Easy to use.
+Easy to use.\n
-Responsive and Friendly UI.
+Responsive and Friendly UI.\n
-Input and output commands managed by the app.
+Input and output commands managed by the app.\n
-Shows log of the ongoing process.
+Shows log of the ongoing process.\n

 # Screenshots
 ![Screenshot_1636135030](https://user-images.githubusercontent.com/87478335/159774314-1997b0b1-4d1a-4217-9622-9452baf7290b.png)